Dubai International Airport: Terminal 1

 Terminal 1 has a capacity of 45 million passengers.
 It is used by over 100 airlines and is connected to Concourse D by an automated people mover.
 It is spread over an area of 520000 m2 and offers 221 check-in counters.

-The terminal opened in 1971 as a three story terminal building with a VIP lounge, 4 piers and 3 floors.
+The terminal opened in 1971 as a three-story terminal building with a VIP lounge, 4 piers and 3 floors.
 The original building featured ogee arches, and still does today, but the piers and domed VIP lounge no longer exist.

-The Terminal was originally built within the airport's old building to handle 18 million passengers; however, with extreme congestion at the terminal, the airport was forced to expand the terminal to accommodate the opening of 28 remote gates.
-Over the years, more mobile gates were added to the airport bringing the total as of 2010 to 28.
+The Terminal was originally built within the airport's old building to handle 18 million passengers; however, with extreme congestion at the terminal, the gates were relocated to the newly built Concourse D.

 In 2013, Dubai Airports announced a major renovation for Terminal 1 and Concourse C. The renovations include upgraded baggage systems, replacement of check-in desks and a more spacious departure hall.
 Arrivals will also see improvements to help reduce waiting times.
 The renovation was completed by the middle of 2015.